 Registration is NOW FULL.
 We are maintaining a waiting list.
 To be placed on the waiting list or for press inquiries, please send an email to firstname.lastname@example.org or call 307-344-2210.

 12th Biennial Scientific Conference on the Greater Yellowstone Ecosystem:

 October 6-8, 2014

-A draft program has been developed but is subject to change prior to the conference.
+A program has been developed but is subject to change prior to the conference.
 Dates and times of sessions, session speakers and keynote presentations may change.
-As events change, a new draft agenda will be posted.
+As events change, a new agenda will be posted.
 A final agenda will be available at the conference.